Navigating Mindful Eating During the Holidays

 This tip echoes the post mentioned above but holds whether you’re new to intuitive eating or have been practicing for quite some time.
 We must take care of our body’s physical needs.

-Let’s address something that may get in the way of this, called “The Last Supper effect.”
+Let’s address something that may get in the way of this, called “The Last Supper Effect.”
 It might look like “saving up” in preparation for a holiday meal.
 It might also look like overeating because tomorrow, you’re back to “being good”.
-Placing future restrictions (whether that is physical or mental) on food affects how we approach it right now.
+Placing future restrictions (whether physical or mental) on food affects how we approach it right now.

 Consider these questions: